marinhero/marinhero.github.io/content/pages/marin.md

 I studied Computer Systems Engineering at [ITESM](https://tec.mx) with a brief, but awesome stint at [EPITECH](http://www.epitech.eu).

-After, college I went to the [Recurse Center](https://recurse.com) and had the best time of my life building cool software projects, like a Dropbox clone or my own ad-blocker.
+After, college I went to the [Recurse Center](https://recurse.com) and had the time of my life building cool software projects, like a Dropbox clone or my own ad-blocker.

-I moved to The Bay Area in 2016 to join Wootric as their 2nd hire.
+I moved to The Bay Area in 2015 to join Wootric as their 2nd hire.
 I worked there as a Software Engineer until the company was acquired in 2020.

 I'm passionate about Infrastructure, Information Security, Ruby, and TypeScript.